surajkr4852/devTinder/homework.md

 - Add timestamps to the user Schema
 - Add API level validation on patch request and signup post api.
 - Add API level validation for each field.
+- Install validator library
+- Explore validator library functions and use validator func for password, email,photoUrl.